oompaloomp/For-UU-help/README.md

 # My project
-just for help to give ГГ sert
+just for help to give UU sert